shivkumar-github/offline-codes/chai aur code react playlist/Introduction.md

 ###    ./index.html: The main HTML file.
 ###  	./src/**/*.{js,ts,jsx,tsx}: All JavaScript, TypeScript, JSX, and TSX files in the src directory and its subdirectories.
 The **/* syntax means it includes all nested folders.

+# Context API's -
+### Context api's are a convinient way to pass the data across different components, which needs to be dynamically changed.
+First you need to create a contexts file (there can be mutliple context files in a project.) then give the functionalities using ContextProvider tag and import those functionalities in components by importing the context.